kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. They are traversed by vagal (parasympathetic) fibres that do not synapse in the ganglia
 	E. They receive postganglionic sympathetic fibres from the greater splanchnic nerves

-#### Answer: D. They are traversed by vagal (parasympathetic) fibres that do not synapse in the ganglia - ?
+#### Answer: D. They are traversed by vagal (parasympathetic) fibres that do not synapse in the ganglia - TRUE
+- The coeliac ganglia (semilunar ganglia) are two large, irregularly shaped masses with the appearance of lymph glands; they are placed one on either side of the midline in front of the crura of the diaphragm close to the suprarenal glands, which on the right side are placed behind the IVC.
+The upper part of each of these sympathetic ganglia is joined by the preganglionic sympathetic fibres from the greater splanchnic nerve, whereas the lower part, which is segmented off and named the aorticorenal ganglion, receives the lesser splanchnic nerve and gives off the greater part of the renal plexus.
+The parasympathetic fibres from the vagi traverse these ganglia without synapsing.

 ### Q1.108
 An aspiration needle inserted into the ninth intercostal space in the midaxillary line will enter: